Finding a keyword research tool isn’t that difficult these days.

 - Al-generated content outline

-Growth Bar extends three monthly plans beginning with $29.
+Growth Bar extends to three monthly plans beginning at $29.
 You can also avail yourself of a 5-day free trial by signing up to the site.

 12. UberSuggest — Free Tool

 Ubersuggest is the mini and affordable version of Ahrefs.
-While I wouldn’t go so far as to call it an alternative to the former, it is surprisingly a solid tool for keyword research.
+While I wouldn’t go so far as to call it an alternative to the former, it’s surprisingly a solid tool for keyword research.

 You can also analyze what content people are using to attract traffic and what social networks they’re using to generate the said traffic.

 - Competitors historical data

 - Target market segmentation